Key Points

 Yummy canned cat food, please!

-When your cat’s nose is occluded with discharge or cat boogers, your cat can’t smell food.
-If your cat can’t smell their food, they won’t eat.
-You’ll need to tempt your cat to eat something super palatable – like stinky canned food!
+When your cat’s nose is occluded with discharge or cat boogers, they can’t smell food.
+And if your cat can’t smell food, they won’t eat it.
+You’ll need to tempt your cat to eat something super palatable — like extra-stinky canned food.

 Quarantine them